mindspore-ai/docs/tutorials/source_en/parallel/host_device_training.md

 ### Related Interfaces

-1. `mindspore.ops.Primitive.set_device()`: Set Primitive to execute the backend.
+1. [mindspore.ops.Primitive.set_device()](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.Primitive.html#mindspore.ops.Primitive.set_device): Set Primitive to execute the backend.

-2. `mindspore.nn.Optimizer.target`: This attribute specifies whether the parameter should be updated on the host or on the device.
+2. [mindspore.nn.Optimizer.target](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Optimizer.html#mindspore.nn.Optimizer.target): This attribute specifies whether the parameter should be updated on the host or on the device.
 The input type is str and can only be "CPU" or "Ascend".

 ## Operator Practices